-is an educational law, a child who receives services under Section 504 does not benifit from the same mandates as a child who receives special education services under IDEA.
+Since it is a civil rights law, and the Individuals with Disabilities Education Act (IDEA) is an educational law, a child who receives services under 504 does not benefit from the same mandates as a child who receives special education services under IDEA.

-“No otherwise qualified handicapped individual in the United States shall solely, by reason of his handicap, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance (this would include public schools).”
+Section 504 reads: “No otherwise qualified handicapped individual in the United States shall solely, by reason of his handicap, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance (this would include public schools).”

 A child with a disability is one who has a physical or mental impairment that substantially limits major life activities.
 Major life activities include: Caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working.

 EXAMPLES OF DISABILITIES THAT USUALLY FALL UNDER SECTION 504 INSTEAD of IDEA:

 OR purchase the bound hard copy at Amazon.com.